ModanwalPriti06/MongoDb-priti/README.md

    }
    ```

-These operators can be used in the `$project` stage of your aggregation pipeline to create new fields or modify existing fields based on arithmetic operations.
+*USECASE OF ABOVE* - These operators can be used in the `$project` stage of your aggregation pipeline to create new fields or modify existing fields based on arithmetic operations.
 Here's an example of how you might use them:

 ```
 db.orders.aggregate([